abraunegg/onedrive/docs/SharePoint-Shared-Libraries.md

 onedrive --confdir="~/.config/SharePoint_My_Library_Name" --synchronize --verbose --dry-run
 ```

+**Note:** As this is a *new* configuration, the application will be required to be re-authorised the first time this command is run with the new configuration.

 ## 6. Sync the SharePoint Library as required
 Sync the SharePoint Library to your system with either `--synchronize` or `--monitor` operations:
 ```text